learn-co-curriculum/dsc-prework-jupyter-notebook/README.md

 Welcome to your first Code Lesson!

 *Reminder: Code Lessons are mainly asking you to read and execute code, not to write it yourself.
-They are categorized as "Assignments" due to the naming conventions of Canvas + IllumiDesk, but there is nothing you need to turn in or submit.
+They are categorized as "Assignments" due to the naming conventions of Canvas + Saturn Cloud, but there is nothing you need to turn in or submit.
 Just make sure you click the "Mark as done" button in Canvas (so it says "Done") when you're finished*

 ## Objectives
 You will be able to: